 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-This is the third in a series about unique training and development programs.
+This is the third in a series of articles about innovative training and education methods

 Lessons for C-Suite Women

 Army War College in Carlisle, Pa., since 2011 to put its senior female leaders through

 the company's Women's Initiative (WIN) program to learn about strategic decision-making.The U.S. Army educational institution conducts research, offers strategic leader development and provides a military education.